singh-man/books/designPattern/080_OOConcepts.md

 1. Abstractions should not depend on details.
 Details should depend on abstractions.

 ### Others
-Decorator patter is well suiter for Quieris(getters) better than composition (can be used for caching after save) Decorator is like russian doll change composition to aggregation design will become DI inheritance - is-a composition - has-a aggregation - uses-a The difference between HAS-A and USES-A is with regard to ownership.
-With the HAS-A relationship though your class is responsible for the lifetime of the object it contains, so if your class has a pointer to the object it is responsible for deleting the pointer.
-USES-A may use shared_ptr to the object. -—
+Decorator patter is well suiter for Quieris(getters) better than composition (can be used for caching after save) Decorator is like russian doll.

 ### Predicate Programming
 Predicate (mathematical logic) / computing too :